Alphabetical Plant Listing

 Marsh Blue Violet, Blue Marsh Violet, Thin Leaf Wood Violet, Viola cucullata var. microtitis, Viola obliqua

 Native to North America, Viola cucullata (Marsh Blue Violet) is a stemless, low-growing perennial forming a neat basal rosette of kidney-shaped, toothed, mid-green leaves, 2 in. long (5 cm).
 Attractive, flat-faced, blue-violet flowers, about 1 in. across (2.5 cm), with conspicuous white throats, appear from mid-spring to early summer.
 Their lateral petals display small club-shaped beards.
 Their lower spurred petal is beardless but adorned with radiating purple veins.
 The flowers are long-stalked and rise above the foliage.
 Their floral nectar attracts bees and bumblebees.
 The caterpillars of several Fritillary butterflies feed on the foliage primarily in open areas.
-The seeds are occasionally eaten by birds, including the Ruffed Grouse, Wild Turkey, and Mourning Dove.
+Birds occasionally eat the seeds, including the Ruffed Grouse, Wild Turkey, and Mourning Dove.
 This perennial wildflower prefers moist to wet soils in prairies, fields, streams, and pond edges.
 It is well-suited to woodland, banks, along ponds and streams, or wild gardens where it spreads by self-seeding and creeping rhizomes.
 The young leaves are rich in vitamins A and C and can be used in salads.

 • Recipient of the prestigious Award of Garden Merit of the Royal Horticultural Society.